 ‚Well, she likes you too.‘ I noticed that she recognised certain types of people.
 Handy skill.

-‚Oh.‘ He wasn’t used to such idea.
+‚Oh.‘ He wasn’t used to such an idea.
 But he had a soft spot for her, I knew.

-Once we delivered sleeping beauty to the lady, telling her Mary’s father had to leave for an urgent case, calling his friends.. you know, I think she didn’t believe anything I said.
+Once we delivered sleeping beauty to the lady, telling her that Mary’s father had to leave for an urgent case, calling his friends..
+You know, I think she didn’t believe anything I said.
 She saw the blood on my head, my coat and how the little kid was dirty.
-I really gave up and told her to call Doctor Carr in a few hours as he will be probably very busy with the police, so he can explain and come over later.
+I really gave up and told her to call Doctor Carr in a few hours as he will probably be very busy with the police, so he can explain and come over later.
 She also recognized Charles, remembering him from the spring adventure.
 And she didn’t give a damn about the whole situation.

 „Gentlemen.
 Thomas will owe you forever.
 But for the sake of little Mary, let me take care of her.
 I’ll call Tom’s office later.
 And you look like you could use some vacation.
 Thank you and good night.“ Her sharp and clever eyes saw right through me.
 Oh, well.
 Ladies are dangerous nowadays.
 I bowed slightly, with my penetrated fedora off and left for the car.
 Charles got away with a more generous bow without looking silly and landed in the driver’s seat.
 I let him enjoy the ride.
 He was also captured within four walls in past days as Mary.
 Suffering for God knows how long.